alexandercoabad/AgilA8_spi/README.md

 PSRAM with the wrong command protocol rather than reaching any external device.
 See `spi_ctrl.v`'s header for the full explanation.

+**A plain cut is permanent.** If you'd rather keep the option to restore RAM B later, install a small 2-pin header at the cut point instead of just severing the trace outright, and bridge it with a removable jumper
+shunt: shunt on = trace reconnected, RAM B works, the SPI controller is inert again; shunt off = trace open, RAM B is gone, the SPI controller reaches the external header.
+Electrically this is the same cut either way - the header just makes it reversible by hand instead of requiring another cut-and-solder-bridge cycle. **This choice is purely physical and the RTL has no idea which state it's in** - unlike an earlier revision of this design, there's no strap pin, no mode register, and no software-visible signal telling you whether the jumper is on or off, and no safe no-op protecting `SPI_DATA` if you get it wrong.
+If the jumper is on (RAM B reconnected) and firmware still writes `SPI_DATA`, that write goes out over CS2 as real SPI command bytes while RAM B is also listening on that same pin - live DMEM contents get corrupted, not safely ignored.
+Track which state the jumper is in yourself; nothing on the chip will tell you if you get it wrong.

 All three front-ends (flash, PSRAM, and the general-purpose SPI controller) are driven by one shared SPI shift engine rather than three separate FSMs, since they're never active at the same time (see below)